-Although this is an “unpublished” case, in my opinion, it shows how judge will likely view carry permit cases moving forward.
+Although this is an “unpublished” case, in my opinion, it shows how judges will likely view carry permit cases moving forward.
 For example, the judges said “In conducting their activities to vindicate the monetary interests of the bail bondsmen who retain them, the applicants are free to seek police assistance.
 They have no legal responsibility to act without it, and thus have no special standing to claim the right to permits to carry handguns in order to do so.
-Given this State’s commitment to minimizing the violence that freer access to firearms promotes, it is not inappropriate, as a general matter, that the applicants should be discouraged from their private pursuit of armed and dangouerous fugitives and relegated to the need to seek police assistance in such instances.
+Given this State’s commitment to minimizing the violence that freer access to firearms promotes, it is not inappropriate, as a general matter, that the applicants should be discouraged from their private pursuit of armed and dangerous fugitives and relegated to the need to seek police assistance in such instances.”

 IN THE MATTER OF THE APPLICATION OF CHARLES P. BORINSKY.
 IN RE RODGER D. JONES, CRAIG S. JOHNSON, ANTHONY T. TETI.
 IN THE MATTER OF THE APPLICATION OF JOSEPH W. HAFFNER, JR.

 SUPERIOR COURT OF NEW JERSEY, APPELLATE DIVISION

 363 N.J.
 Super.
 10; 830 A.2d 507; 2003 N.J.
 Super.
 LEXIS 286

 August 28, 2003, Decided

 SUBSEQUENT HISTORY: [***1] Approved for Publication August 28, 2003.
 Counsel Corrected September 17, 2003.